brimdata/zed/docs/zed/README.md

 ### 1.1 CLI-First Approach

 The Zed project has taken a _CLI-first approach_ to designing and implementing the system.
-Anytime a new piece of functionality is added to the lake, it is first implemented as a `zed` command.
+Any time a new piece of functionality is added to the lake, it is first implemented as a `zed` command.
 This is particularly convenient for testing and continuous integration as well as providing intuitive, bite-sized chunks for learning how the system works and how the different